Is your business established, new or somewhere in between? Our team has resources for every stage.

 All Business Development Content

-SDSU Extension will host a conference in May 2021 about rural communities held in a rural community in the Milbank community.
+SDSU Extension will host a conference in August 2021 about rural communities held in a rural community in the Milbank community.

 Food production and farming are issues that operate at the complex pivot point of where ecology and nature meet the marketplace and political systems.
 The way agriculturalists and communities handle their resources, both individually, and collectively, depends on their collective vision for the future.

 With the launch of the South Dakota Remote Works program and the launch of our initial class in January, SDSU Extension reaffirms its role in preparing communities and residents alike as the nature of the workforce changes.

 Placemaking inspires people to collectively reimagine and reinvent public spaces as the heart of every community.
 By this definition, placemaking is possible for communities of all shapes and sizes in South Dakota.

 When developing a place-based strategy for a community or town, many challenges can arise.
 Understanding business risk and diversification gives us the tools to recognize a well-built, functioning place-based strategy.